 “By requiring companies to be more transparent, this bill will give tools to consumers who do not want to contribute to modern slavery.
 We must stop being complicit in violating the rights of millions of people condemned to forced labour.”

-“The Modern Slavery Act is a welcome first step towards bringing transparency to Canadian companies’ global supply chains.
+“The Fighting Against Forced Labour and Child Labour in Supply Chains Act is a welcome first step towards bringing transparency to Canadian companies’ global supply chains.
 The next step is for the government to mandate due diligence requirements and effective oversight so the goals of preventing and reducing forced labour and child labour can be realized.”

 “Modern day slavery and human trafficking exist in every country of the world including Canada.
 With over 25 million people around the world trapped in modern day slavery, we have a responsibility to tackle the slavery in our communities and in our supply chains.“

 M.P. for Peace River – Westlock, APPG Co-Chair

 “Slavery has not been relegated to history, it is still a scourge in the 21st century and Canadians unwittingly buy products made with slave labour.
 This bill will ensure that corporations examine their supply chains and certify that slaves had no part in the making of their products.”